Pan American Silver (PAAS)

 nullAI Analysis | Feedback

-Michael Steinmann, President and Chief Executive Officer
+Michael Steinmann, President and CEO

 Ignacio Couturier, Chief Financial Officer

-Mr. Couturier joined Pan American Silver in 2002 and was appointed Chief Financial Officer in 2022, having previously served as Vice President, Finance.
-He brings nearly 25 years of experience in treasury, planning, commercial, and risk management, with broad management and financial expertise in capital markets and corporate development.
-Before joining Pan American Silver, Mr. Couturier worked for Minera Antamina and Rio Algom Ltd. He holds a B.Sc. in Geological Engineering from Queen's University and an MBA from McGill University.
+Ignacio Couturier was appointed Chief Financial Officer of Pan American Silver in 2022, having joined the company in 2002.
+He previously served as Vice President, Finance.
+Mr. Couturier brings nearly 25 years of experience in treasury, planning, commercial, and risk management.
+Before his tenure at Pan American Silver, he worked for Minera Antamina and Rio Algom Ltd.

-Steve Busby, Chief Operating Officer
+Scott Campbell, Chief Operating Officer

-Christopher Lemon, Chief Legal and Human Resources Officer; General Counsel
+Christopher Lemon, Chief Legal Officer, General Counsel

 AI Analysis | Feedback